bdurand/lumberjack_rails/README.md

 > [!NOTE]
 > This setting is ignored when running in an interactive terminal session.

+#### `config.lumberjack.middleware`

+Whether to install Rack middleware that adds a Lumberjack context to each request.
+Defaults to `true`.

 #### `config.lumberjack.tag_request_logs`

 A proc or hash to add tags to log entries for each Rack request.
 If this is a proc, it will be called with the request object.
 If this is a hash, it will be used as static tags for all requests.